dotnet/apireviews/2018/NetCore20-vs-NetCore21-Diff/README.md

 # API diff between .NET Core 2.0 and .NET Core 2.1

-To the best of my knowledge this is an accureate diff between .NET Core 2.0 and .NET Core 2.1, excluding ASP.NET Core as well as the Windows Compaptibility pack.
+To the best of my knowledge this is an accurate diff between .NET Core 2.0 and .NET Core 2.1, excluding ASP.NET Core as well as the Windows Compatibility pack.

 Sources: